 There's a number of ways to do this.
 Our favorite is to fill the pans and trays with salted water and to allow them to soak for a few hours, and then bring to the boil (trays can go in a hot oven).
 Allow to cool, then give them a quick scrub with a rough sponge.
 Rinse and they should be as good as new.

 Another way is to soak tumble dryer sheets in water in the pans and trays, leave for a couple of hours to remove baked-on food then rinse.

 - Burnt-on food on cast-iron?
 This is how to clean a cast-iron skillet like a pro.

 9. Remove scratches from plates and bowls

 Metal knives and forks inevitably leave scratches on white crockery, but you can remove those marks easily with Barkeeper's Friend.
 We prefer the paste – you simply squirt some on, scrub with a rough sponge and rinse... and you're left with a shiny, scratch-free result.

 10. Best ways to clean a toasted sandwich maker

-If you love a toastie but hate cleaning your sandwich toaster, the following hack is for you: as soon as your sandwich is on the plate, unplug the sandwich maker, wipe it down with a damp cloth while it's still hot (being careful, obviously), then wipe it over again with kitchen roll.
+If you love a toastie but hate cleaning your best sandwich toaster, the following hack is for you: as soon as your sandwich is on the plate, unplug the sandwich maker, wipe it down with a damp cloth while it's still hot (being careful, obviously), then wipe it over again with kitchen roll.